carronj/lenspyx/README.md

 This allows one to build very easily lensed CMB simulations.

-The package explicitly provides two methods for most basic usage.
+The package explicitly provides a few methods for most basic usage (such alm2lenmap and synfast).
 Check the [doc](https://lenspyx.readthedocs.io/en/latest) (which refers to the repo master branch).
 There is also a notebook [demo_lenspyx](examples/demo_lenspyx.ipynb) for examples and sanity checks.

 There are further tools for CMB lensing reconstruction (adjoint lensing etc.) which may be useful to CMB-lensing intensive applications.